meginwinnipeg/workshops/content/classes/GEOG2200/content/share.md

 While we have had the purpose of creating a StoryMap in the back of our minds while we were creating our maps, let’s step back take stock of what we have, and make a concrete plan.

 Our Scenario:
-_You have been hired as the GIS intern in the Public Works Department at the City of Winnipeg.
-The arborists have been doing a lot of work in King’s Park and entering information into their new tree inventory system.
-Your job is to create some materials for the public so they can see how their tax dollars are being used._
+_You have been hired as the GIS intern with the Campus Planning Department at UM.
+The arborists have been doing a lot of work on campus and entering information into their new tree inventory system.
+Your job is to create a story map for the campus community to help them appreciate the campus trees._

 What do we have?
 - Map of Trees by Genus
 - Heat Map of Tree Distribution
-- Map of trees by Trunk Diameter
+- Map of trees by Trunk or Crown Diameter
-- Summary statistics about trees in Kings Park
+- Summary statistics about campus trees
-- Workshop folder that includes: images of trees and park elements, a locator map for the park, some text to copy and paste, data csv files.
+- Workshop folder that includes: images of trees and park elements, a locator map, some text to copy and paste, data urls.

 Map out your idea:
 ![AGOL workspace](img/share/step0.PNG)<br>